TLC Image Annotation Tool

 info TLC Analysis Instructions

-• Each spot will be marked with an orange circle
+• Each spot is marked with an orange circle for easy review

 5. Calculate RF Values:

-• RF values will be automatically calculated using the formula: RF = Distance traveled by spot / Distance traveled by solvent
+• The system uses RF = distance traveled by spot / distance traveled by solvent front

-• Results appear in the table below with spot coordinates and RF values
+• Results appear in the table below with mixture labels, substance labels, RF values, and status indicators

-• 💾 Download CSV: Save RF data as spreadsheet
+• 💾 Download CSV: Export the RF results table

-• 🖼️ Save Image: Download annotated TLC image
+• 🖼️ Save Image: Store the annotated TLC image

-• ☁️ Upload to ELN: Send results to laboratory database
+• ☁️ Upload to ELN: Send the calculated data back to the ELN record

 💡 Pro Tips: